Johnny Marr: The Smiths

 In July 1987, Marr left the group, and auditions to find a replacement for him proved fruitless.
 By the time Strangeways, Here We Come (named after Strangeways Prison, Manchester) was released in September, the band had split up.
 The breakdown in the relationship has been primarily attributed to Morrissey's becoming annoyed by Marr's work with other artists and Marr's growing frustration with Morrissey's musical inflexibility.
-Referring to the songs recorded in the band's last session together (B-sides for the "Girlfriend in a Coma" single, which preceded the album's release), Marr said "I wrote 'I Keep Mine Hidden', but 'Work Is a Four-Letter Word' I hated.
+Referring to the songs recorded in the group's last session together (B-sides for the "Girlfriend in a Coma" single, which preceded the album's release), Marr said "I wrote 'I Keep Mine Hidden', but 'Work Is a Four-Letter Word' I hated.
 That was the last straw, really.
-I didn't form a group to perform Cilla Black songs."
-In 1989, in an interview with young fan Tim Samuels (later a BBC journalist), Morrissey claimed the lack of a managerial figure and business problems were to blame for the band's eventual split.
+I didn't form a group to perform Cilla Black songs".
+In 1989, in an interview with young fan Tim Samuels, later a BBC journalist, Morrissey said the lack of a managerial figure and business problems were to blame for the band's eventual split.
 In a 2016 interview, Marr agreed with this.

-In 1996, Smiths' drummer Mike Joyce took Morrissey and Marr to court, claiming that he had not received his fair share of recording and performance royalties.
-Morrissey and Marr had claimed the lion's share of the Smiths' recording and performance royalties and allowed ten per cent each to Joyce and Rourke.
+In 1996, the Smiths' drummer Mike Joyce took Morrissey and Marr to court, arguing that he had not received his fair share of recording and performance royalties.
+Morrissey and Marr had received most of the Smiths' recording and performance royalties, and allowed ten per cent each to Joyce and Rourke.
 Composition royalties were not an issue, as Rourke and Joyce had never been credited as composers for the band.
-Morrissey and Marr claimed that the other two members of the band had always agreed to that split of the royalties, but the court found in favour of Joyce and ordered that he be paid over £1 million in back pay and receive 25% thenceforth.
+Morrissey and Marr said the other two members of the band had always agreed to that split of the royalties, but the court found in favour of Joyce and ordered that he be paid over £1 million in back pay and receive 25% thenceforth.

 Marr and Morrissey have repeatedly stated they will not reunite the band.
 In 2005, VH1 attempted to get the band back together on its Bands Reunited show but abandoned its attempt after the show's host, Aamer Haleem, failed to corner Morrissey before a show.
 In December 2005 it was announced that Johnny Marr and the Healers would play at Manchester v Cancer, a benefit show for cancer research being organised by Andy Rourke and his production company, Great Northern Productions.
 Rumours suggested that a Smiths reunion would occur at this concert but were dispelled by Marr on his website.